You bought your own handgun. Now that’s a valuable investment!

 Advantages of Kydex Holsters

 Kydex is a plastic-based compound.
 As such, it’s completely immune to water impregnation, rust, heat, and most other forms of degradation.
 It’s light and resistant to shock.
-The compound is extremely hard, so it’s difficult to scratch or deforms.
+The compound is extremely hard, so it’s difficult to scratch or deform.
 It requires absolutely no maintenance other than the occasional wipe.

 The Kydex sheet is heat formed around the item it’s designed to protect.
 It’ll only fit that item.
 The gun is held firmly, all the time.
 This makes the Kydex holster a must for gun carrying in an active environment, whether it be recreational combat, police or security work, or just general usage.
 As the material doesn’t degrade with age, the original fit doesn’t deviate.